uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 ### Good Practices

 Good practice is to only use one key pair per person and per local machine.
+So if you have two computers, each will need its own key pair.
+Using the same key pair for multiple machines means that they all become compromised when that key is compromised.
+Using different key pairs for each means only one machine becomes compromised.

-So if you have two computers, each one will need its own key pair.
-If you have two users, each will need their own key pair.
-Private keys are secrets and should not be passed around.
+If you have two people, each will need their own key pair.
+Private keys are secrets and should not be passed between people, because there is no way to control it once it has been shared with even one other person.
 Copying the key increases the risk of the system being compromised by an attacker.
+If the key has to be revoked, you revoke access for every user at once.
+If you must share access, create a key pair for each additional person to increase security and convenience.

-Using a password protected Key Pair is highly recommended for additional security, as it buys time to revoke a key if it is compromised by an attacker.
+Using a password protected Key Pair is highly recommended for additional security, as it buys time to [revoke a key pair](#revoking-a-key-pair) if it is compromised by an attacker.
 Currently, this is only possible by uploading a custom public key generated on your local machine.

 ### Generating a Key Pair on cloud.rc